 Creating the perfect enduro for off-road exploration

-My goal for 2017 is to explore the trails of Baja Sur by motorcycle, especially to scout out and map a trail from our Sea of Cortez paradise on Bahía Concepción west over the mountains to Scorpion Bay (San Juanico) on the Pacific side.
+My interest in exploring the trails of Baja Sur by motorcycle requires a bike that is light but powerful enough to comfortably explore the rugged terrain between my Sea of Cortez paradise on Bahía Concepción over the mountains to Scorpion Bay (San Juanico) on the Pacific side.

 - stability (steering stabilizer and footpegs)

 - durability (skid plates, foldable mirrors, tires and inner tubes)

 - ease of ride (lowering, custom seat, Rekluse clutch)

 - tourability (high-capacity fuel tank, cargo rack, duffel/pannier systems, auxiliary lighting)